πŸŽ‰ Contributing#

 Pull requests are welcome: see πŸ› How to contribute changes to this repository which describes our workflow.

-For larger features, substantial changes, or anything where you would like early feedback from the community, consider starting a Scivision Improvement Proposal. about-scips.
+For larger features, substantial changes, or anything where you would like early feedback from the community, consider starting a Scivision Improvement Proposal what-is-a-scip .
 Feel free to ask for advice about this in an issue/discussion.

 πŸ› How to contribute changes to this repository#